alanmitchell/mini-monitor/docs/source/software.rst

 to start the Raspberry Pi and upgrade the Mini-Monitor software to the newest version.
 Insert the SD card into the Raspberry Pi, connect an Ethernet cable with Internet access, and apply power.
-Then, log onto the Pi either through use of a console cable or an SSH connection (see Raspberry Pi documentation for details on these methods).
+Then, log onto the Pi either through use of a `console cable <https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/overview>`_ or an `SSH connection <https://www.raspberrypi.org/documentation/remote-access/ssh/README.md>`_.
 The log on credentials are:

 ::